 - Improve Your Circulation

 The type of stretching I am talking about here is sometimes called Static Stretching.
-Slowly stretch your muscle to a point of feeling a mild pulling sensation.
-Hold each stretch for about 30 seconds.
+To begin, slowly stretch your muscle to a point of feeling a mild pulling sensation.
+Next, hold each stretch for about 30 seconds.

-Wait until you have completed your 10-minute workout before stretching.
-Your muscles will be warmed up and get a better stretch.
+Wait until you have completed your 10-minute workout before stretching because your muscles will be warmed up and get a better stretch.

 Read Four Body Changes to Prevent as we Get Older to learn more about how important it is for all of us to maintain: